metaneutrons/snapdog2/docs/implementation/19-architectural-improvements-implementation.md

 ## 19.1.
 Overview

-This document details the implementation of three major architectural improvements to address DRY principle violations and enhance maintainability while preserving the enterprise-grade architecture patterns established in the SnapDog2 project.
+This document details the implementation of three major architectural improvements to address DRY principle violations and enhance maintainability while preserving the architecture patterns established in the SnapDog2 project.

 ## 19.2.
 Problems Identified